-How you approach self-care will be unique to your interests and desires.
+How you approach self-care will be unique to your interests and desires — whether that's working out, buying yourself some new hair products or spending some time on a hobby.
 The suggestion of a bubble bath with candles resonates with some but not others.
 It's important to experiment and figure out what leaves you feeling refreshed and what doesn't.
+Plus, what you can do to step up your self-care routine.

 Here are some self-care ideas you can try out: